Infrared single-photon detection with superconducting magic-angle twisted bilayer graphene

 The moiré superconductor magic-angle twisted bilayer graphene (MATBG) shows exceptional properties, with an electron (hole) ensemble of only ~1011 carriers per square centimeter, which is five orders of magnitude lower than traditional superconductors (SCs).
 This results in an ultralow electronic heat capacity and a large kinetic inductance of this truly two-dimensional SC, providing record-breaking parameters for quantum sensing applications, specifically thermal sensing and single-photon detection.
 To fully exploit these unique superconducting properties for quantum sensing, here, we demonstrate a proof-of-principle experiment to detect single near-infrared photons by voltage biasing an MATBG device near its superconducting phase transition.
 We observe complete destruction of the SC state upon absorption of a single infrared photon even in a 16–square micrometer device, showcasing exceptional sensitivity.
 Our work offers insights into the MATBG-photon interaction and demonstrates pathways to use moiré superconductors as an exciting platform for revolutionary quantum devices and sensors.

-Read the whole article in Science Advances.
+Read the whole article by Di Battista et al. in Science Advances.